-Despite the last eleven year's reduction in producer-car-loading sites, producer-car shipments have risen significantly.
+Despite the last eleven years' reduction in producer-car-loading sites, producer-car shipments have risen significantly.
 By the close of the 2008-09 crop year, total shipments had almost quadrupled, climbing to a height of 13,243 carloads from 3,441 carloads in the base year.
 However, this growth has proven somewhat sluggish in the face of periodic downturns in volume.

-Nevertheless, producer-car shipments grew by 1.4% in the first half of the 2010-11 crop year, to 5,354 carloads from 5,281 carloads in the same period a year earlier.
-This represented 3.5% of all covered hopper car movements, unchanged from the share garnered in the same period a year earlier.
-When gauging only CWB grain shipments, the share given over to producer-car shipments represented a more substantive 6.6%, and a gain over the 6.0% share earned twelve months before.
+Producer-car shipments fell by 3.5% in the first nine months of the 2010-11 crop year, largely as a result of an 11.1% reduction in the third quarter, to 8,332 carloads from 8,632 carloads in the same period a year earlier.
+This represented 3.8% of all covered hopper car movements, unchanged from the share garnered in the same period a year earlier.
+When gauging only CWB grain shipments, the share of producer-car shipments represented a more substantive 7.7%, and a gain over the 6.8% share earned twelve months before.
 [Table 6B-2]